Pat Summerall: Other CBS Sports assignments

 In 1970, Summerall and then-Boston Bruins' TV announcer Don Earle did a short postgame segment from inside the team's dressing room at the end of CBS' coverage of the fourth (and what turned out to be the final) game of the 1970 Stanley Cup Finals.
 WSBK-38, the Bruins' TV flagship at the time, simulcast the CBS coverage and did a longer post-game locker-room segment after CBS' coverage ended.
-After Bobby Orr scored the championship-winning goal after just 40 seconds, so the story went, Summerall turned to Bobby's father, Doug Orr (who was reportedly, too nervous to go back to his seat from the Bruins' dressing room for the start of overtime) and yelled over the crowd in the stands above "Mr. Orr, your son has scored and Boston has won the Stanley Cup!"
-Doug Orr is said to have told Summerall "I know Boston scored, but we didn't see it!
-What makes you think my son scored?"
-Summerall supposedly replied "Because they wouldn't be yelling this loudly if (Phil) Esposito (another high-scoring Boston player of the era) had scored!"

 Summerall also called at least one Professional Bowlers Association event, which was the 1975 Brunswick World Open.

 On April 15, 1987, Summerall did color commentary alongside Steve Stone for a Chicago Cubs-Pittsburgh Pirates baseball game on WGN-TV.
 This was during time period in which the Cubs' normal television announcer, Harry Caray, was recovering from a stroke.
 Thus, for about the first two months of the 1987 season, WGN featured a series of celebrity guest announcers on game telecasts while Caray recuperated.

-He also broadcast the US Open Tennis Tournament for CBS with Tony Trabert for 25 years.
+He broadcast the US Open Tennis Tournament for CBS with Tony Trabert for 25 years.

 Summerall's last on-air assignment for CBS Sports was the 1994 Masters Tournament.
-Summerall signed off the broadcast thus, surrounded by the other CBS commentators that were working the tournament:

-So, on behalf of our entire broadcast group, for the last time, I'm Pat Summerall saying [to the others] "So long"? [the other commentators speak all at once, wishing Pat well] Thanks, guys. [to the audience] I'll miss you.